By: Shayne Prinsloo

 Step-by-Step: The Vaal Euro Drift

 - Lead the flies.
-Rod tip slightly ahead of the drift; sighter shows tension without towing.
+Rod tip slightly ahead; sighter shows tension without towing.

-- Manage depth with weight + lane.
-Change bead size or drift lane before changing fly patterns.
+- Manage depth.
+Change bead size or lane before changing fly patterns.

 - Expect the take zone.
-Many eats happen as the flies settle, or as they enter the slower lane.
+Many eats happen as flies settle or enter slower lanes.

 - Finish clean.
-If you swing at the end, do it intentionally (a controlled hang can produce takes).
+If you swing at the end, do it intentionally.

 - Tuck cast: drives flies down quickly.